kevinferrare/spice86/README.md

     // Assembly for this would be
     // INC AX
     // RETF
-    // Note that you can access the whole VM to change the state in the overrides. state.setAX(state.getAX() + 1);
+    // Note that you can access the whole emulator to change the state in the overrides. state.setAX(state.getAX() + 1);
     return nearRet();
   }